bravesoftdz/IWBootstrapFramework/README.md

+# This is a FORK, original project: https://github.com/kattunga/IWBootstrapFramework .
+The changes in this repository are in experimental test and contain errors.

 # Intraweb Bootstrap 3 Framework for Delphi.

 This framework let you create responsive desktop and mobile applications with IntraWeb using Tweeter Bootstrap 3 library.